ktafakkori/feloopy/README.md

    - `nano` variant:

       This variant includes a small set of additional features.
+It installes FelooPy with its common dependecnies and the `pymprog` package.

       ```terminal
       pip install -U feloopy[nano]